ysbakker/NotS-WAPP-Headers/README.md

 }
 ```

-If you're using a header from the HTTP spec, you can might be able to set a typed header instead:
+If you're using a header from the HTTP spec, you might be able to set a typed header instead:

 ```cs
 app.Use(async (context, next) =>